brenteliason/reactnd-project-myreads-starter/README.md

     ├── App.css # Styles for the app.
 Feel free to customize this as you desire.
     ├── App.js # The base component of the app that launches the main page or search page based on user input.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
-    ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
+    ├── Book.js # Book component that stores book information for display on main page and search page ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── icons # Helpful images for your app.
 Use at your discretion.
     │   ├── add.svg
     │   ├── arrow-back.svg
     │   └── arrow-drop-down.svg
     ├── index.css # Global styles.
 You probably won't need to change anything here.
-    └── index.js # Creates the root html element and wraps the entire app in React Router
+    ├── index.js # Creates the root html element and wraps the entire app in React Router ├── MainPage.js # Component that displays currently shelved books using Shelf components ├── SearchPage.js # Component that allows users to search for books and displays the results using Book components └── Shelf.js # Component that displays a list of books using Book components that have been selected for a particular shelf
 ```

-Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

-## Backend Server
+## Explanation of BooksAPI Backend Server

 To simplify your development process, we've provided a backend server for you to develop against.
 The provided file [`BooksAPI.js`](src/BooksAPI.js) contains the methods you will need to perform necessary operations on the backend: